 - When lifting a load, check for protrusions such as nails, splinters, screws, metal banding, or broken glass.

 - Watch your fingers and hands when lowering heavy loads; they could get pinched.

 - Keep your hands away from loads being moved mechanically.

 - Never use your fingers to test the temperature of gases, liquids, or machinery.

 - If you do injure your hand, get prompt treatment and report it to your supervisor.

-Your hands are like finely crafted tools of amazing strength and dexterity.
-They are your most valuable tools.
+Your hands are like finely crafted instruments of amazing strength and dexterity—your most valuable tools.
 Protect them and keep them safe.

 Send us your comments using the form below.
 To receive a response, please provide your email.